XXalchemist/XXalchemist/README.md

-- 🔭 I’m currently working on ML Algo's.
+- 🔭 I’m currently working on Selenium.
 - 🌱 I’m currently learning ...... endless stream
 - 🤔 I’m looking for help with DL, EDA.
 - 💬 2020 Goals : Contribute to DL repos and learn EDA at its best.
 - 📫 How to reach me: nkrishn8@gmail.com.
-- ⚡ Fun fact: There is NO FUN x.
+- ⚡ Quote: "What doesn't kills you simply makes you stronger."

 <br>